-Computing facilities on the Portland Campus are located in the Helene Fuld Computer Lab on the second floor of Loveridge Hall and in Room 108 in Peterson Hall.
-Both provide a mix of Windows and Mac computers.
+Computing facilities on the Portland Campus are located in the Computer and Educational Media Center on the second floor of Loveridge Hall and in Room 108 in Peterson Hall.
+The labs include both Windows and Macintosh operating systems.

 Clinical Facilities